 Wales is a proud nation.
-We’re both part of the United Kingdom and a country in our own right, with a devolved government and a National Assembly that passes our own laws.
+We’re both part of the United Kingdom and a country in our own right, with a devolved government and a Senedd that passes our own laws.
 Around 3.1 million people live here, including more than 129,000 students.
 Here are 10 reasons why you should join us.

 1. We have eight excellent universities in fantastic locations, offering undergraduate and postgraduate qualifications that are respected all over the world.